HQ: Geneva, Switzerland

 ITU has continued to strengthen its cooperation with other UN Agencies, as well as with other international and national organizations involved in preventing further climate change.
 Examples of this include collaboration with WMO on the use of radio communications for meteorology or the collaboration with the UNU, UNIDO, UNESCO, UNEP and the Secretariat of the Basel Convention on issues related with e-waste, among others.

-Aside from reduction of its own emissions, an on-going process, ITU is evaluating technical and financial mechanisms for offsetting our residual emissions: according to an organizational boundary and via best-practice offset projects compatible with UN standards compatible with UN standards, in collaboration with UN experts.
+Aside from reduction of its own emissions, an on-going process, ITU is offsetting its residual operational emissions as of the year 2015 via the purchase of Certified Emission Reductions under the Clean Development Mechanism, and is also contributing to the associated Adaptation Fund.
+ITU has thus declared itself as Climate Neutral in its operations as from 1 January 2015: according to an organizational boundary and via best-practice offset projects compatible with UN standards, in collaboration with UN experts.